bpetterborg/garden-automation/README.md

 # irrigation-sys

 Code to control RPi-based irrigation and garden monitoring system.

-Currently Incomplete, this project is unsupported.
+Currently WIP, this project is unsupported and incomplete.

+Information will be displayed over the network through Flask.

+#### Scope of Project:
+ - Ability to water plants automatically, either based on schedule, temperature, humidity, or by soil moisture level.

+ - Graphs detailing temperature, humidity, and soil moisture.